CompassionCH/compassion-modules/child_compassion/README.rst

 ============

 This module depends on message_center_compassion to manage messages with GMC Connect.
-You need to add pyquery library
+You need to add pyquery, requests, timezonefinder pytz libraries

-- sudo pip install pyquery
+- sudo pip install pyquery requests timezonefinder pytz

 Configuration
 =============